 Fresh Water Tank

 The fresh water tank is just what it says, a tank to hold clean water for your sinks and shower.
 If you are at a campsite with a city water hook-up, you do not need to fill this tank.
 The fresh water tank only needs to be filled when you are camping without access to city water.
-The sensor that shows how full your blank and grey tanks are also shows how much fresh water you have left in the tank.
+The sensor that shows how full your blank and gray tanks are also shows how much fresh water you have left in the tank.

-How to Fill and Use the Fresh Water Tank:
+How to Fill and Use the Fresh Water Tank

 To fill the fresh water tank, simply change the water setting to Power Fill and connect a garden hose from the water source (our water valves are pictured below).
 Use the tank sensor to determine when the tank is full.
 Once the tank is full, change the water setting to dry camping.
 To use water from the tank, you will need to turn on your water pump.